Saint-Charles River (Quebec City): Toponymy

 This river has been known as the Petite Rivière since at least the very beginning of the 17th century.
 It however took the name of Saint-Charles River between 1615 and 1625.
 In a letter of February 27, 1621, Charles de Boves or Desboues notes that the foundation of the Récollets convent was designated under the name of Saint-Charles and is delighted to see this foundation put at the same time under the protection of the great reformer Saint Charles Borromée.
 Father Charles Lalemant wrote in 1626: “the river on which they (Les Récollets) and we are lodged is called the S. Charles river, so named some time before that we came.
 The Récollets convent, built near the Petite Rivière, whose church was finished and blessed on May 25, 1621, was given the name of Saint-Charles and the same name was assigned to the watercourse.
 The historian Chrestien Le Clercq specifies in 1691 that: "The little river was called Cabir Coubat by the Savages, because of the turns & returns it makes by snaking, & the points of land it forms: our Fathers gave it the name of Saint Charles, which she still keeps today in memory & in honor of Monsignor Charles des Bouës, or Des Boves, Grand Vicar of Pontoise, Father and Founder of our Mission. ” As early as 1636, Recollet Sagard had indicated that: "a small river that we call from S. Charles, & the Montagnais Cabirecoubat, because it turns and makes several points."
-According to Le Foyer canadienne, the Hurons (Wendats) called this river Oriaouenrak, trout river.
+According to Le Foyer canadienne, the Wendat (Hurons) called this river Oriaouenrak, trout river.
 On September 14, 1535, Jacques Cartier had baptized this watercourse "ripvière saincte Croix" because it arrived at "saincte Croix" - today Quebec - the day of the Exaltation of the Holy Cross.
 This river is indicated Rivière Saint-Charles on the maps of Champlain (1632) and Bourdon (around 1641), the latter also recording Lac Saint-Charles for the water table at the source of the river.

 The toponym "Saint-Charles River" was formalized on December 5, 1968 at the Commission de toponymie du Québec.

 Park of the cliff and the Kabir Kouba waterfall

-The river crosses the huron-wendat territory of Wendake, landlocked in Quebec City.
-Rapids and waterfalls are present in this section under the name of Kabir Kouba or "the river of a thousand detours" in wendat.
+The river crosses the Wendat territory of Wendake, landlocked in Quebec City.
+Rapids and waterfalls are present in this section under the name of Kabir Kouba or "the river of a thousand detours" in Wendat.
 The Parc of the Kabir Kouba Cliff and Waterfall along the waterfalls at this location has an interpretation pavilion and trails allowing you to observe, among other things, the 28-meter Kabir Kouba waterfall in a canyon of 42 meters high, a rich flora and fossils dating back over 455 million years.